nicholas-long/environment/zet/20231005213930/README.md

-20231007144749 integration test for dockerfile 20231007202209 enabling CGI as an API interface on apache 20231009060511 enabling gzip compression on CGI script output 20231009173031 fsdb subcommand to remove duplicate sequential rows from all partitions 20231010153354 zawk script to run awk programs on gzipped files and streams 20231011030523 working with a queue or scheduling system in bash 20231011062458 stuff like secrets that needs to be transferred to new machines
+20231007144749 integration test for dockerfile 20231007202209 enabling CGI as an API interface on apache 20231009060511 enabling gzip compression on CGI script output 20231010153354 zawk script to run awk programs on gzipped files and streams 20231011030523 working with a queue or scheduling system in bash 20231011062458 stuff like secrets that needs to be transferred to new machines